mauriciojost/botino-arduino/README.md

 # 2. Extras

+## Low Power (a.k.a.
+Deep Sleep mode)

+To set it up:

+- ensure file deepsleep.tuning is set to 1
+- ensure property settings.+onerun is set to true

 ## Telnet

 You can telnet the device for debugging purposes.
 You will get the logs via Wifi.
 Debug mode must be enabled.